-Based on the corporate income tax statements, we have detailed information on the various components of the operating costs.
-Material input costs are costs of goods bought including fees, and we use this variable in the simulation of the firms' short-term cost reduction responses, assuming that they can cut these costs in line with turnover in the short term.
-Labor costs include wages, payroll taxes, and fees.
-Remaining costs are a residual that picks up other types of fixed costs and variable costs.
+Labor costs include wages, payroll taxes and fees.
+Remaining costs is a residual that picks up other types of fixed costs and variable costs.
 We use these detailed accounts to construct standard ratio indicators of profitability, liquidity, and solvency: namely the profit margin, the quick ratio, and the debt ratio.